unital/tempe/docs/source/user_guide/tutorial.rst

 just one size.

-For more better text rendering, Tempe currently can use bitmap fonts of the format produced by Peter Hinch's font_to_py script, as well as a slightly more efficient internal variant.
+For more better text rendering, Tempe currently can use bitmap fonts of the format produced by Peter Hinch's
+`font_to_py script <https://github.com/peterhinch/micropython-font-to-py>`_,
+or AntiRez's `microfont library <https://github.com/antirez/microfont>`_, as well as a slightly more efficient internal variant.
 Tempe provides bitmap versions of Google's Roboto font at 16 pt, which looks reasonably good on small screens.

 These fonts are typically shipped as modules::